Namespace

 # static translate(key, customSourceTextsopt, merge) → {string}

-Return a localized text from a key, or a fallback text If a translation is missing, the text key is stored into the "kiss.language.missingTexts" array, in order to ease the debug phase.
+Return a localized text from a key, or a fallback text If a translation is missing, the text key is stored into the "kiss.language.missingTexts" array, in order to help fixing the missing translations.
 When a merge object is passed as a parameter, the values are merged into the final string.

 Parameters: